thulasi-ram/ahiravan.dev/src/gatsby-theme-blog-core/readme.txt

-this is just a copy of the source code whcih shadows the files as is to pick from ../components/
+this is just a copy of the source code whcih shadows the  as is to pick post from ../components/